niklaswimmer/Basic-Machinery/README.md

 Sure thing.
 Just credit us.

 *Can I contribute to this project?*<br>
-Feel free to fork our project on [GitHub](https://github.com/N1K-x/Basic-Machinery) and create a pull request with your changes.
+If you want to make changed to our code your are free to fork our project on [GitHub](https://github.com/N1K-x/Basic-Machinery) and create a pull request with your changes.
+We will then decide if we want to implement them.

 *Can you add [new feature]?*<br>
 Feel free to open a [new issue](https://github.com/N1K-x/Basic-Machinery/issues/new?assignees=&labels=enhancement&template=feature-request.md&title=) and tell us your suggestions.
-However, we can't guarantee you that we will implement your it.<br>
+However, we can't guarantee you that we will implement them.<br>
 We would also very appreciate if you check other Issues and/or our [Trello Page](https://trello.com/b/tEMtAq4g/basic-machinery) first.
 Maybe this request already exists, or we are already working on implementing it.

 *Will this break my game?*<br>